A lane pulling away between fields laid low with winter wear.

 Stopping too, to rest my hands

-love in the talk, in the slow gain,
+see their love in the slow gain,

 the labour and the laying down,